sgalle9/ecg-classification/README.md

 # Atrial Fibrillation Classification from ECGs

-This project features an XGBoost classifier designed to categorize short, single-lead ECG recordings into four classes: normal sinus rhythm, atrial fibrillation (AF), other rhythm, or too noisy to be classified.
-It uses the dataset from the [2017 PhysioNet/CinC Challenge](https://physionet.org/content/challenge-2017/1.0.0/).
+This project focuses on the classification of single-lead electrocardiogram (ECG) recordings.
+The recordings are categorized into one of four classes: normal sinus rhythm (`N`), atrial fibrillation (`A`), other rhythm (`O`), or too noisy to be classified (`~`).

+An XGBoost model was employed for this classification task.
+The model utilizes features that were extracted from the raw ECG signals.

+Training and evaluation were performed using the [2017 PhysioNet/CinC Challenge](https://physionet.org/content/challenge-2017/1.0.0/) dataset.

 ## Setup